- Of art and lies

 And why are we no longer interested in art?

 Art interests us, but we don’t realize it.
 What doesn’t interest us is art that talks about art.
-That’s an unbearable pain.
+That’s an unbearable pain in the ass (or wherever you would feel uncomfortable feeling pain).

-From Marcel Duchamp and his pisser, after Klein and his “paint” paintings, and even Hirst and his colored dots or Jeff Koons and his plastic dolls made by other people… art has talked about nothing but itself.
+From Marcel Duchamp and his piss-pot, then Klein and his “painting” paintings, and even Hirst and his colored dots or Jeff Koons and his plastic dolls made by other people… art has not talked about anything else but itself.

-Artists have experimented with techniques and means to talk about art.
-No longer do they talk about love, death, society, beauty… now they talk about the possibilities of art itself.
-How far can the definition of art, of painting, of sculpture, of performance go.
-They speak of perception, of the material, of the interpretative… of increasingly abstract and meta-artistic concepts that, frankly, no longer interest us as artists.
+Artists have experimented with techniques and media to talk about art.
+They no longer talk about love, death, society, beauty… now they talk about the possibilities of art itself.
+They talk about how far the definition of art, painting, sculpture or performance can go.
+They speak of perception, of the media, of the interpretative… of increasingly abstract and meta-artistic concepts that, frankly, do not even interest us artists anymore.

-And there’s the culprit.
-Artists and scholars may be interested in this art, but who cares how black a black color can be, how a white canvas on a white background can be called art, how a Serbian woman counts grains of rice until the audience goes into hysteria…
+And therein lies the culprit.
+Artists and scholars may be interested in that art, but what does it matter to some lovers? to a lost child? to a lonely being? to a struggling woman?
+What does it matter to them how black a black color can be, how a white canvas on a white background can be called art, how a Serbian jerk counts grains of rice until the audience goes into ketosis…

 So… here I am, singing alone.

-I spend most of my time in a 50-foot room, surrounded by paint, in a quiet little house in southern Spain.
-Here rents are cheaper, and one can be an artist without having to work at Pull&Bear or Mercadona.
+I spend most of my time in a 50-foot room, surrounded by paint, in a brightly lit little house in southern Spain.
+Here the rents are cheaper, and you can be an artist without having to work in Mercadona.

 Painting, and art in general, has to be like music.
-We all know whether we like something or not.
-Nobody says “Oops, I don’t understand Rosalía”, “I don’t know if this pop music is good”, “My 5-year-old daughter sings like Enrico Caruso in the morning”.
+We all know if we like a song or not.
+Nobody says “Oops, I don’t understand reggaeton so I don’t know if I like it”, “I don’t know if this Pop is any good”, or “My 5 year old daughter sings like Enrico Caruso”.

 Believe me, if you like it, it’s good.
 If you don’t like it, it’s bad art.
 You were right.